 The PYP involves students in units of inquiry that spark thought and discussion about the world and their places in it.
-The concepts explored include biodiversity, water, fair trade, storytelling, the human body, government systems, energy, public art and more.
+The concepts explored include biodiversity, water, symbiosis, storytelling, the human body, government systems, energy, public art and more.
 Each unit is transdisciplinary, meaning that the different academic disciplines are tied together throughout.

 At GEMS, we combine the PYP with additional academic programs that set us apart from other private and elementary schools: